 NCAA to give spring sport athletes extra year of eligibility

-The NCAA will permit spring sport athletes — such as baseball, softball and lacrosse players — who had their seasons shortened by the coronavirus outbreak to have an additional year of eligibility.
+The NCAA will permit Division I spring-sport athletes — such as baseball, softball and lacrosse players — who had their seasons shortened by the coronavirus pandemic to have an additional year of eligibility.

-The NCAA Division I Council voted Monday to give spring sport athletes regardless of their year in school a way to get back the season they lost, but did not guarantee financial aid to the current crop of seniors if they return to play next year.
+The NCAA Division I Council voted Monday to give spring-sport athletes regardless of their year in school a way to get back the season they lost, but it did not guarantee financial aid to the current crop of seniors if they return to play next year.

-Winter sports, such as basketball and hockey, were not included in the decision, declining to extend eligibility in sports where all or much of the regular seasons were completed.
+Winter sports, such as basketball and hockey, were not included in the decision because many athletes in those sports had completed all or most of their regular seasons, the council decided.

-The Division I Council is made up of college sports administrators representing all 32 D-I conferences, plus two members of the student-athlete advisory committee.
+The council is made up of college sports administrators representing all 32 D-I conferences, plus two members of the student-athlete advisory committee.
+Voting is weighted to give the Power Five conferences more say.
+Chairwoman Grace Calhoun, who is Penn's athletic director, declined to reveal the final vote.

+“At the end we really did coalesce around all of the decisions that we made today,” Calhoun said.
+“They were strongly supported.”

 How much scholarship money will be made available to each athlete whose college career would have ended this spring will be determined by the athlete's school.
 The amount could range from nothing to as much the athlete received had been receiving.

+The added scholarships could cost a school hundreds of thousands of dollars more than it would usually spend on spring-sport athletes.
+The extra expenses come at a time when athletic departments could be facing cutbacks.
+The pandemic forced the cancellation of the NCAA men's basketball tournament, which cut the association's distribution to members by $375 million this year.

-“We had long discussions around the fact that this does not avoid substantially difficulty circumstances, but what we felt was important was to localize decision-making and to ensure that we were as permissive as possible," said Penn athleic director Grace Calhoun, who is council chairwoman.
+“We had long discussions around the fact that this does not avoid substantially difficult circumstances, but what we felt was important was to localize that decision-making and to ensure that we were as permissive as possible," Calhoun said.
+“At the end of the day, each institution is going to have to figure out what it can do.”

-Schools also will have the ability to use the NCAA’s Student Assistance Fund to pay for scholarships for students who take advantage of the additional eligibility flexibility in 2020-21.
+Schools will be able to use the NCAA’s Student Assistance Fund to pay for scholarships for students who take advantage of the additional eligibility in 2020-21.

-Roster and scholarship limits will be adjusted next season to fit returning athletes along with incoming freshman.
+Roster and scholarship limits for teams will be adjusted next season to fit returning seniors and incoming freshman.

 Katie Hoeg, an All-American lacrosse player from North Carolina, said she has a teaching and coaching job lined up after she graduates this spring, but now plans to return for another season as a graduate student.